bchazalet/scalajs-electron-skeleton/README.md

 ## Main process
 Sbt task `electronMain` aggregates the content of `fastOptJS` and of the launcher to form the `main.js` file that will be provided to Electron's main process.
 This is why the repo does not contain a `main.js` under the `electron-app` folder (unlike electron's quick start example): it is generated from the Scala.js code.

-Electron's [main process]((http://electron.atom.io/docs/latest/tutorial/quick-start/)) is implemented by `com.example.electronapp.Main.scala`.
+Electron's [main process]((http://electron.atom.io/docs/latest/tutorial/quick-start/)) is implemented by [com.example.electronapp.Main.scala](https://github.com/bchazalet/scalajs-electron-skeleton/blob/master/scalajs/src/main/scala/com/example/electronapp/Main.scala).
 It extends `js.App` and that's what the generated Scala.js launcher launches.
 You should not extend `js.App` elsewhere in your code or that will generate a conflict: instead use `JSExport`.

 If for some reason, you don't want the `main.js` to come from Scala.js, see the [simple-main-js](https://github.com/bchazalet/scalajs-electron-skeleton/tree/simple-main-js) branch where the main file is exactly the one from Electron's quick start example, written in pure javascript.

 ## Renderer process
-The javascript code loaded from within the rendered process (i.e. `index.html`) is implemented in `com.example.electronapp.Renderer.scala` and uses the `JSExport` annotation to be callable from javascript and its main method is explicitly called from within `index.html`.
+The javascript code loaded from within the rendered process (i.e. `index.html`) is implemented in [com.example.electronapp.Renderer.scala](https://github.com/bchazalet/scalajs-electron-skeleton/blob/master/scalajs/src/main/scala/com/example/electronapp/Renderer.scala) and uses the `JSExport` annotation to be callable from javascript and its main method is explicitly called from within `index.html`.